rpoliselit/poloniex_python/README.md

 ```

 ### Client
 The 'poloniex' class is the object that connects you to Poloniex's server as a client.
-Its initial parameters are your credentials in exchange: API key and secret.
+Its initial parameters are your credentials in exchange: `apikey` and `secret`.

 First of all make the following client assignment:
 ```